All Israel

 The story fittingly began with a news story, published in the German Bild newspaper in September.
 The report was based on a note, initially said to have been authored by former Hamas leader Yahya Sinwar, that listed recommendations regarding the terror group's negotiating strategy.

-The note, purportedly found in a document on a computer from Hamas intelligence, includes instructions on how to maintain psychological pressure on Israeli society, and in particular on former Defense Minister Yoav Gallant.
+The note, purportedly found in a document on a computer belonging to Hamas intelligence, included instructions on how to maintain psychological pressure on Israeli society, and, in particular, on former Defense Minister Yoav Gallant.

-The IDF later clarified that the note wasn’t authored by Sinwar - but then the story took a turn, as the military announced it would investigate the unauthorized leak of the “top secret” document as part of an influence campaign directed at the Israeli public.
+The Israeli military later clarified that the note wasn’t authored by Sinwar – but then the story took a turn when the IDF announced it would investigate the unauthorized leak of the “top secret” document as part of an influence campaign directed at the Israeli public.

-The IDF, and the domestic intelligence agency Shin Bet, which later took over the case, claim the document was leaked by an intelligence officer who turned to someone in the PMO – this later turned out to be Feldstein – in order to circumvent the proscribed military process and send the document to the prime minister directly.
+The IDF, and the Israeli domestic intelligence agency Shin Bet, which later took over the case, claimed the document was leaked by an intelligence officer in the PMO – who was later identified as Feldstein – in order to circumvent the proscribed military process and send the document directly to the prime minister.

 According to information later cleared for publication by an Israeli court, Feldstein then met face-to-face with the intelligence soldier when doubts about the news report began to emerge.